 \subsection{Lower bounds}

-The lower bound in Proposition \ref{thm: chromatic number bound} takes advantage of the chromatic number of Kneser graphs.
-Lov\'asz ~\cite{lov} proved that $\chi(\textrm{KG}(n,r)) = n - 2r + 2$, which was one of the earliest applications of topological methods to combinatorics.
+For the lower bound in Proposition \ref{thm: chromatic number bound} we employ the chromatic number of Kneser graphs.
+It is easy to verify that $\chi(\textrm{KG}(n,r)) \ge n - 2r + 2$ by exhibiting a explicit proper coloring, and this is the bound we need for the proof.
+Lov\'asz \cite{lov} proved that $\chi(\textrm{KG}(n,r)) = n - 2r + 2$, which was one of the earliest applications of topological methods to combinatorics.